 - nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL).

-If you have been diagnosed with NLPHL, which accounts for 5% of Hodgkin lymphoma cases, you can get more information on nodular lymphocyte-predominant Hodgkin lymphoma from the Lymphoma Association.
+If you have been diagnosed with NLPHL, which accounts for 5% of Hodgkin lymphoma cases, you can get more information on nodular lymphocyte-predominant Hodgkin lymphoma from Lymphoma Action.

 Make sure to check with your specialist which is the right information for you.